 PDT rules come from the Financial Industry Regulatory Authority (FINRA).
-Under the FINRA rules, you must maintain a minimum of $25,000 in your brokerage account prior to starting day trading on any given day.
-If the account falls below the $25,000 requirement, you cannot day trade until you put the $25,000 back into your account.
+Under the PDT rules, you must maintain minimum equity of $25,000 in your margin account prior to starting day trading on any given day.
+If the account falls below the $25,000 requirement, you cannot day trade until you are back at or above the $25,000 minimum.

 As long as you have $25,000 or more in cash and eligible securities in your account, you can make as many trades as you want.

 Regulators implemented pattern day trading rules to prevent inexperienced traders from trading with too much leverage.
-The FINRA rules don’t prevent trading — they just help protect traders from being over-leveraged and also attempt to prevent them from incurring large losses.
-Let’s go over the pattern day trading (PDT) rules and examples to make them crystal clear.
+The FINRA rules don't prevent trading — they just help protect traders from being over-leveraged and also attempt to prevent them from incurring large losses.
+Let's go over the PDT rules and examples to make them crystal clear

 What are the PDT rules?

-Once you’re deemed a pattern day trader, you must have a minimum amount of $25,000 in your brokerage account at all times.
+Once you're deemed a pattern day trader, you must maintain minimum equity of $25,000 in your margin account in order to day trade.
 However, you can also have a combination of cash and eligible securities to make it up to that $25,000.

-As soon as your equity falls a penny below $25,000, you’re required to hold off on day trading until your account has a sufficient balance.
+As soon as your equity falls a penny below $25,000, you’re required to hold off on day trading until your account has sufficient equity.

-Brokers usually lock the account as soon as this rule becomes violated, but the lockout period varies.
-It all depends on the broker’s exact guidelines.
+Brokers usually lock the account as soon as this rule is triggered, but the lockout period varies.
+It all depends on the broker's exact guidelines.

-What about if you’re an occasional day trader?
-You must follow the same margin requirements as non-day traders.
-You must also have a minimum equity of $2,000 to buy on margin and meet the initial Regulation T margin requirement.
+What about if you're an occasional day trader?
+You must follow the same margin requirements as non-day traders, meaning you must have a minimum equity of $2,000 to initial buy on margin and meet the Regulation T margin requirement .
 In other words, you must have 50% of the total purchase amount and must consistently keep at least 25% equity in your margin account.
-You’ll also face penalties if you don’t meet the requirements for margin when day trading.
+You'll also face penalties if you don't meet the requirements for margin when day trading.

 Let's take a closer look.
 Each of these examples constitutes day trades: